Harvey Averne: Producing Career and CoCo Records

 In 1971 an obscure studio band known as The Chakachas recorded the hit single "Jungle Fever," of which Averne became the band leader.
 This recording sold more than two million copies and won the ASCAP Award as one of the most performed songs of the year in their catalogue.
-Averne also produced the crossover hit gold record "I Want To Make It With You" for the artist Ralfi Pagan (Scepter/ Wand/Fania) and was appointed General Manager and Executive Vice President of United Artists' Latin Music Division (UA Latino).
+Averne also produced the crossover hit gold record "Make It With You" for the artist Ralfi Pagan (Scepter/Wand/Fania) and was appointed General Manager and Executive Vice President of United Artists' Latin Music Division (UA Latino).
 There, he not only signed artists but established new distribution outlets and brought promotional techniques to the label that were innovative.
 These were the label's most profitable years, with such international Latin stars as Raphael, Tito Rodriguez, Nelson Ned, Ismael Quintana, Morris Albert ("Feelings"), Chucho Avellanet, Martinha, Mocedades, Astor Piazzola and Jose Trellis all forming part of its huge roster.
-"The Harvey Averne Group" also recorded "Let's Get It Together You and Me" for United Artists Records.
+"The Harvey Averne Group" also recorded Let's Get It Together You and Me for United Artists Records.

 Harvey Averne remained active as vice president and general manager of UA Latino until 1972, when he decided to create his own label, CoCo Records.
 By 1977 his company had gained international prominence, due to a license agreement with Spain's Zafiro Records.
 CoCo acquired Zafiro's catalogue for distribution in the US, which also included some Latin American territories.
 The roster of stars on the Zafiro label included Juan Carlos Calderon, Basilio, Juan Bau, Mocedades ("Eres Tu"), Astor Piazzola and Joan Manuel Serrat, among others.
 In exchange, CoCo was distributed exclusively in Spain by Zafiro.
 In 1979 Averne partnered with Lenny Fitchelberg and Sam Goff, forming Prism Records.
-The Prism label specialized in Disco dance music (a genre that peaked in popularity during the late 1970s), releasing such top ten hits as the Erotic Drum Band's "Plug Me To Death" and "Not Too Young" by Alfonso "The Tap Dance Kid" by Ribeiro.
-In addition, he produced and re-mixed Regine's International Hit "Je Survivrai" (I Will Survive) and a disco version of Eric Clapton's "Cocaine" by Chi-Chi Favelas.
+The Prism label specialized in Disco dance music (a genre that peaked in popularity during the late 1970s), releasing such top ten hits as the Erotic Drum Band's "Plug Me To Death", "Not Too Young" by Alfonso, and "The Tap Dance Kid" by Ribeiro.
+In addition, he produced and re-mixed Regine's International Hit "Je Survivrai (I Will Survive)" and a disco version of Eric Clapton's "Cocaine" by Chi-Chi Favelas.